build-trust/ockam/documentation/architecture/decisions/0002-profile-event-signing.md

 ## Consequences

-If a proof of possession is not required, an attacker could add arbirary data to the event log.
+If a proof of possession is not required, an attacker could add arbitrary data to the event log.